nayanadasgupta/nayanadasgupta.github.io/content/sections/about/about.md

 ---
-imageSrc: "../../images/charles-deluvio-DgoyKNgPiFQ-unsplash.jpg"
+imageSrc: "../../images/undraw_handcrafts_cat.png"
-imageAlt: "About Me"
+imageAlt: "Handrawn image of a cat"
 ---

 Hello!
 My name is Nayana and I'm a Software Engineer at Twilio who loves all things code.
-I have a deep passion for building functional and performant products, with great user experiences and can often be found tinkering with various personal projects and experimenting with new technologies.
+I have a deep passion for building functional and performant products, with great user experiences and can often be found tinkering with various personal projects, contributing to open-source and experimenting with new technologies.

 I recently graduated with an MEng in Computer Science with First Class Honours from UCL, with my dissertation investigating how we can apply social mechanisms to multi-agent systems to enable the emergence of cooperation within groups of AI agents.

-Outside of work, I love reading, playing board games and going on long walks.
+Outside of work, I love reading, playing board games and watching funny cat videos.

-Here are a few technologies I've worked with recently:
+Here's a few technologies I've been working with recently:

 - TypeScript/JavaScript
 - React